Saturday, May 2, 2026

 For a pinch of salt,

-And we all summer dreamers
+And we all are summer dreamers;

 Hear the news of NASA